AgentPayy/AgentPayy/README.md

 ## Supported Networks

-AgentPay contracts are deployed and ready on:
+AgentPayy contracts are deployed and ready on:

 - **Base** (8453) - Recommended for lowest fees
 - **Arbitrum** (42161) - Fast finality